ArnaudBelcour/tabigecy/README.md

 [![](pictures/doi_tabigecy.svg)](https://doi.org/10.1093/bioinformatics/btaf230)

-# Taxon to Biogeochemical Cycle
+# Tabigecy: linking taxon to biogeochemical cycles

-A nextflow workflow created to predict functions involving major biogeochemical cycles (carbon, sulfur, nitrogen) for taxonomic affiliations (that can be created from metabarcoding or metagenomic sequencing).
+A nextflow workflow to predict functions involving major biogeochemical cycles (carbon, sulfur, nitrogen) for taxonomic affiliations (that can be generated from metabarcoding or metagenomic sequencing).
 It relies on [EsMeCaTa](https://github.com/AuReMe/esmecata) and [bigecyhmm](https://github.com/ArnaudBelcour/bigecyhmm).

 ![](pictures/workflow_bigecyhmm.svg)